testtrim/testtrim/README.md

 | P90 Tests to Run per Commit:         | **12.7%** |

 These results are also great, but suffer from some of the same reasons listed above for why it may not be generalizable to every project

+# Known Issues

+## Limited Scope

+I'd love for testtrim to have a larger scope of applicability.

+Scope today:
+- Works for Rust applications

+Scope planned for the future:
+- Integrate with third-party test runners, rather than owning the entire test execution process
+- Coverage database (allowing partial test runs) is only available on the local workstation and [can't be shared](https://codeberg.org/testtrim/testtrim/issues/4) or [accessed as a service](https://codeberg.org/testtrim/testtrim/issues/5)
+- More platforms (eg. JavaScript, Java, Python, C#, etc.)
+- Track changes to external dependencies that are [accessed over a network](https://codeberg.org/testtrim/testtrim/issues/27), and allow running only relevant tests when they change
+- Perform more granular [function-level tracing](https://codeberg.org/testtrim/testtrim/issues/16) to reduce targeted test suite

+## Known Known Issues

+Significant problems that are known to exist within the scope described above, and should be known to any users:

+- testtrim can be fooled [when a `pub const` value is modified](https://codeberg.org/testtrim/testtrim/issues/52), and target fewer tests than required.
+- testtrim isn't published as a released tool and must be checked out and built from source.

+## Known Unknown Issues

+Unknowns within the scope described above, which should be considered with skepticism for the moment:

+- testtrim hasn't been [tested with macros](https://codeberg.org/testtrim/testtrim/issues/40) to ensure that changes that touch them are appropriately tested.
+It's probably fine though.

 # How to use?